FrntDevv/super-amaranth/content/pages/blog/post-5.md

   - Stackbit
   - Netlify
 image_alt: Post 5 placeholder image
-excerpt: Our website is for adults only.We stric
+excerpt: >-
+  Our website is for adults only.We strictly prohibit and have zero tolerance for any person under 18 years of age accessing, using, or in any way whatsoever having any involvement with our website.
 seo:
   title: Amet Nulla Facilisi Morbi Tempus
   description: 'Estne, quaeso, inquam, sitienti in bibendo voluptas'